ZeldOcarina/nu-dentistry/dental-financing.md

   columns: '2'
   superheading:
   heading: OUR IN-HOUSE DENTAL FINANCING OPTIONS
-  text: TAKING THE STRESS OUT OF HOW TO PAY FOR THE TREATMENT YOU NEED.
+  text: TAKING THE STRESS OUT OF HOW TO PAY FOR THE TREATMENT YOU NEED
   content: At Nu Dentistry, we understand that financing dental work can be stressful,
     regardless of whether you have dental insurance.
 That’s why our team is fully prepared to put together a program that’s right for you.
 As health providers dedicated